eun-ice/atomicring/README.md

  Downsides

- - nightly rust required (because of [atomic64](https://github.com/obourgain/rust-atomic64))
  - growing/shrinking is not supported
  - no blocking poll support
- - only efficient on 64bit architectures (uses [atomic64](https://github.com/obourgain/rust-atomic64))
+ - only efficient on 64bit architectures (uses a Mutex on non-64bit architectures)
- - maximum capacity of 65536 entries
+ - maximum capacity of 65535 entries
  - capacity is rounded up to the next power of 2

  ## Implementation details